rdooley2/Homelab/Suricata.md

 <br />
 <br />
 <br />
-Additionally, I disabled IPv4 completely within the settings of the public ethernet instance.
-This means the only inbound traffic the Client recieves is in response to a previous outbound request.
+Additionally, I disabled IPv4 completely within the settings of the public Ethernet instance.
+This means the only inbound traffic the Client receives is in response to a previous outbound request.
 Additionally, it forces all outbound traffic to run through the Suricata VM before reaching its destination.
 This way, all traffic can be monitored by Suricata.
 I repeated this process for the DC VM: <br/><br />
 <img src="https://i.imgur.com/CN5knZr.png" alt="Homelab Steps">
 <br />
 <br />